PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 18:16:53
+Last updated: 2024-04-02 18:17:26
-Random Quote: Do what you can.
-Want what you have.
-Be who you are. - Forrest Church
+Random Quote: Computers are useless.
+They can only give you answers. - Pablo Picasso